cul/cul-ldap/README.md

     username: "USERNAME"
     password: "PASSWORD"
 ```

+**❗You can use the information in [this confluence page](https://columbiauniversitylibraries.atlassian.net/wiki/spaces/USGSERVICES/pages/10947594/LDAP+Lookup+including+affiliations+via+privileged+lookup#Using-a-secure-%E2%80%9Cldaps%3A%2F%2F%E2%80%9D-connection-(recommended)%3A) to fill out the username and password credentials here.❗**

 ### Usage in Rails
 If you are using this gem in a rails context, we recommend creating a `config/cul_ldap.yml` file with your desired configuration.
 It will be read by the gem automatically.